Schäffer affair

-The Schäffer affair was a controversial diplomatic incident caused by Georg Anton Schäffer, a German who attempted to seize the Kingdom of Hawaii for the Russian Empire.
+The Schäffer affair was a diplomatic episode instigated in 1815 by Georg Anton Schäffer who attempted to seize the Kingdom of Hawaii for the Russian Empire.
+After two years, his scheme failed and he returned to Germany.

 While on a trading expedition to the Kingdom, the Russian-American Company (RAC) vessel Bering ran aground during a storm at Waimea on Kauai in January 1815.
-The chieftain of the island, Kaumualii, seized the company goods on board.
-Schäffer was sent later that year from Russian America to recover the lost property, where he would spend the following two years courting native allies to overthrow Kamehameha I.
+Kauai chieftain Kaumualii seized the company goods on board.
+Schäffer was sent later that year from Russian America to recover the lost property, where he spent the following two years courting native leaders to overthrow Kamehameha I.

-A simple mission led by an inexperienced but ambitious physician unfolded into a major blunder for the Company.
-Kaumualii, who sought outside help in his domestic rivalry with King Kamehameha, invited Schäffer to his island and manipulated him into believing that the RAC could easily take over and colonize Hawaii.
-Schäffer soon planned a full-blown naval assault on the Hawaiian islands.
-His actions were not sanctioned by RAC governor Alexander Andreyevich Baranov, who gave no instructions beyond either regaining the lost company items or compensation for them in sandalwood.
+Kaumualii, who sought outside help in his rivalry with King Kamehameha, invited Schäffer to his island and convinced him that the RAC could easily colonize Hawaii.
+Schäffer then planned a naval assault on the islands.
+His actions were not sanctioned by RAC governor Alexander Andreyevich Baranov, who gave no instructions beyond either regaining the company's goods or compensation for them in sandalwood, although Baranov gave orders to conquer Kauai for Russia in the event of conflict.

 Mounting resistance of Native Hawaiians and American traders forced Schäffer to admit defeat and leave Hawaii in July 1817, before his triumphant reports from Kauai reached the Russian court.
 The Company recognized a loss of no less than 200,000 rubles but continued entertaining "the Hawaiian project" until 1821.
 The Company then sued Schäffer for damages, but after an inconclusive legal standoff found it easier to let him go back to Germany.

 Background

 The Russian Empire and the Russian-American Company (RAC) during the First Russian circumnavigation established contact with Hawaiian king Kamehameha I in 1804.
 Russian vessels continued to visit the Kingdom irregularly, with the primary transactions were focused on foodstuffs.
-On January 29, 1815 a RAC ship, Bering, dropped anchor near Waimea on Kauai.
+On January 29, 1815, a RAC ship, Bering, dropped anchor near Waimea on Kauai.
 Captain James Bennett was ordered by RAC Governor Alexander Andreyevich Baranov to use its estimated 100,000 roubles worth of furs and other cargo to purchase needed food and material supplies for settlers in Russian America.
 On the next night the vessel ran aground in a storm.
 Bennett made an agreement with King Kaumualii, giving him the wrecked ship though its cargo remained Russian property.
 Several hundred Kauaians were involved in salvaging the furs and purchased supplies.
 Despite this, Bennett would later report that the ship and its cargo were both seized by Kaumualii.
 Two months later the stranded crew was evacuated from Kauai by Albatross.
 Bennett and two other American captains employed by the Company pressed Baranov to wage an armed punitive expedition against Kaumualii.
 The proposal stirred long discussions between Baranov and his deputies, but the governor favored a peaceful solution.